kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

         PodSandboxConfig sandbox_config = 3;
         // Granularity type of the progress reports PullImageProgressGranularity granularity_type = 4;
-        // The interval value of the choosen granularity.
+        // The interval value of the chosen granularity.
         // For time based granularity, this is the number of seconds between reports.
 If time interval is 0, then report is done every 60s.
         // For percent based granularity, this is the number of percent value between reports.
 If percent interval is 0, then report is done every 10%
         // For the default byte based granularity, this is the number of bytes received between reports.
 If set to 0, then runtime will report progress as image is downloaded.